flojoy-ai/docs/docs/advanced-usage/flojoy-python-library.md

 source venv/bin/activate
 ```

-With the `studio` virtual environment active, navigate to the `python` flojoy repository that was cloned and run:
+With the `studio` virtual environment active, navigate to the `python` repository that was cloned and run:

 ```
 pip install -e .
 ```

-This installs the `flojoy` package in editable mode, which creates a symlink to the local package code, allowing you to edit the package source code and have the changes reflected in `flojoy` nodes without having to reinstall each time.
+This installs the `flojoy` package in editable mode, which creates a symlink to the local package code, allowing you to edit the package source code and have the changes reflected in the Flojoy nodes, without having to reinstall it each time.